Number of street cats in Varna in 2016*

 WE NEED A MUNICIPAL MASS NEUTERING PROGRAMME FOR STREET CATS IN VARNA

-There are 23 053 street cats in Varna, and the municipality estimates that the street cat population has been growing by 85% every two years.
+There are 23,053 street cats in Varna, and the municipality estimates that the street cat population has been growing by 85% every two years.
 There are not enough care-takers and resources for so many cats.
 There are cats dying of viruses, poisoning, and traffic accidents every day.
+There is a street cat CRISIS!

 If you believe, like us, that cats should not be suffering on the streets of Varna, please do something yourself!
 Here is what you can do: